When there are no yellow lines,

 Injury is the leading cause of death for British Columbians aged 1 to 44-years-old, before cancer or heart disease.
 2,000 British Columbians die from injury each year.
 That’s 1 person every 4 hours.
 This doesn’t even include the 35,000 who visit the hospital for an injury each year, or the 8,000 who are left with a permanent disability.
 When you add the cost of serious injuries ($4.5 billion dollars a year) on our health care system, prevention can save more than lives.

 Too many British Columbians are still getting seriously injured because they behave as though preventable injuries won’t happen to them.

-The Community Against Preventable Injuries (Preventable) is a nation-wide, multi-partner organization designed to raise awareness, transform attitudes, and ultimately change behaviour.
-Our goal is simple: to raise awareness of preventable injuries, and to get people thinking about the attitudes and actions that directly lead to those injuries.
+The Community Against Preventable Injuries (Preventable) is a multi-partner organization designed to raise awareness, transform attitudes, and ultimately change behaviour.
+We’re continuing to remind British Columbians that injuries are, in fact, preventable, and that simple actions can make a difference.

 Yellow lines often tell us what we already know.